 ECM arose from the combination of technologies that were previously used to assist enterprises in managing their documents.
 It progressed from a focus on technology and tools to strategies and plans to assist with content management.

-Enterprise content management is about the vision, strategies, and procedures that enterprises must adopt and implement today in order to get the most out of their content.
+Enterprise content management is about the vision, plans, and procedures that enterprises must adopt and implement today in order to get the most out of their content.
 Most people are confused and concentrate solely on the technological aspect.
 To clarify, ECM has progressed from a technical platform to strategies and plans.

 In fact, ECM is now an umbrella term including document, records, and workflow management, as well as collaboration, web content management, DAM, imaging, and archiving.
 It has always been, and will always be, about vision, strategies, and approaches, not just tools.